EvernodeXRPL/evernode-docs/docs/source/hosts/evernode-host.md

 Creating dApp on an IPv6-only instance would limit the contracts from connecting to the majority of IPv4 peers, which makes the host unreliable.
 Due to this nature if you support only IPv6 this would cause your reputation scores to sit at a lower value or even can be '0' due to the inability to reach your peers.

-If you don't have IPv4 support in your Host please follow [this guild](./additional-configurations.md#enabling-ipv4-support) to set up IPv4.
+If you don't have IPv4 support in your Host please follow [this guide](./additional-configurations.md#enabling-ipv4-support) to set up IPv4.

 ### Domain name

-You must possess a domain name (eg. `myhost.myhosting.com`) which is used to reach your host.
+You must possess a domain name (eg. `myhost.myhosting.com`) that is used to reach your host.
 This is required for proper SSL support for communicating with smart contracts hosted in your host.
-Evernode uses [Let's Encrypt](https://letsencrypt.org/) for automatic free SSL setup for your domain name.
+Evernode uses [Let's Encrypt](https://letsencrypt.org/) for an automatic free SSL setup for your domain name.
 Domain names that map to multiple IP addresses (round-robin DNS) should not be used.

 ### Email address
 You must provide an email address during the installation of your host.
 The email address will be published on your host registration entry on the Hook which makes it **publicly visible to anyone**.
 It is put on display at the [Community Dashboards](https://dashboard.evernode.org/).
 There are two purposes for this email address: